Yung Joc: Swagg Team Entertainment

-Reality Television
+Reality television

-Since 2014, Robinson joined the VH1 reality series Love & Hip Hop: Atlanta as a supporting cast member.
-In August 2017, it was announced that Robinson would compete in the first season of VH1's Scared Famous, which premiered on October 23, 2017.
+In 2014, Robinson joined the VH1 reality series Love & Hip Hop: Atlanta as a supporting cast member.
+In August 2017, it was announced that he would compete in the first season of VH1's Scared Famous, which premiered on October 23, 2017.

 Personal life

-In December 2011, Robinson's recording studio for his label Swagg Team was robbed, and the criminals took about $70,000 worth of studio equipment along with a hard drive containing Robinson's unreleased music for his third studio album.
-It later was announced that one of the robbers identity was revealed by Robinson.
-Robinson knew one of the robbers named "Honcho" of Thomaston, Georgia.
+In December 2011, Robinson's recording studio for his label Swagg Team was robbed.
+The criminals took about $70,000 worth of studio equipment along with a hard drive containing Robinson's unreleased music for his third studio album.
+The identity of one of the robbers was later revealed by Robinson.
+He knew one of the robbers, named "Honcho", of Thomaston, Georgia.

 As of 2022, Robinson has nine children by five women.

 In January 2020, Robinson was filmed driving for a rideshare company called Pull Up N Go, leading to speculation that he had fallen on hard times financially.
 He later spoke out against these claims, stating that he was doing this in order to show children the value of hard work as part of his volunteering with Big Brothers Big Sisters of Metro Atlanta.

-He married Love & Hip Hop: Atlanta star Kendra Robinson on Sunday, November 7, 2021.
+On November 7, 2021, he married Love & Hip Hop: Atlanta star Kendra Robinson.

 Legal issues

 On May 18, 2009, it was announced that Robinson was suing his starter labels Block Entertainment & Bad Boy Entertainment due to unpaid royalties of his music.
-Eventually, however, Diddy & Robinson settled their differences.
-Little is known as to whether Robinson settled his differences with Block entertainment.
+Eventually, Diddy and Robinson settled their differences.
+Little is known as to whether Robinson settled his differences with Block Entertainment.

-In 2012, Robinson (along with Block Entertainment & Bad Boy Entertainment) was sued by local Atlanta record label Master Mind Music, for breach of contract and copyright infringement.
+In 2012, Robinson (along with Block Entertainment and Bad Boy Entertainment) was sued by local Atlanta record label Master Mind Music, for breach of contract and copyright infringement.

-Controversy

-On Gucci Mane's song "Fuck the World" there was a controversial line when he rapped "I got all eyes on me like Pac did, but I ain't tryin' to go broke like Joc did."
-During a radio conversation Robinson responded to the song by stating "Gucci is a master at getting his name in other people's mouths, I ain't trippin', I know what my financial situation is".